vectorspacexyz/blockhindi/README.md

-# YouTube block hindi videos
+# Chrome extension to block block hindi yt videos
 The extension determines if Hindi is spoken in a video through YouTube's caption track metadata (not the actual audio analysis).

 API: